A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning

 \subsection{Type Inference}

 There are three challenges in designing type inference models for open ad hoc teamwork.
 First, the model must accurately predict the teammates' types, even when interacting with previously unseen teammates.
 Second, the model must learn without ground truth knowledge regarding the current types of other members of the team.
 Third, the model should be able to handle inputs of different sizes, since the number of agents can vary between timesteps.
 In many real-world applications of ad hoc teamwork, the first two challenges result from the absence of any type-related information pertaining to teammates.
 For instance, obtaining ground truth types and knowledge of the wide-ranging type space of human agents can be difficult in applications of ad hoc teamwork to human-robot interaction.
-The third challenge is directly related to the openness in ad hoc teamwork.
+The third challenge is directly related to the problem of openness in ad hoc teamwork.

-We address the aforementioned challenges by representing teammate types as continuous vectors computed based on a sequence of past features associated to each teammate.
-These vectors are produced by an \ac{RNN}, which is trained to produce similar type vectors for teammates that select similar behaviour to each other.
+We address the aforementioned challenges by representing teammate types as continuous vectors.
+To compute such vectors we utilise \acp{RNN}, which are trained to produce similar type vectors for teammates that have similar behaviour to each other.
+The RNN infers the current teammates' type based on the input vector and the RNN hidden states.
+In this way, the current inferred type not only depends on the current observed state but on the sequence of observed behaviour for each teammate.
 As a result, the type inference model can be trained without ground truth teammate types while also generalising well against unseen teammates if the learner has previously interacted with teammates displaying similar behaviour.

-The type inference model is implemented as a \ac{LSTM} network~\citep{SchmidhuberLSTM}.
+The type inference model is implemented as a \ac{LSTM} network~\citep{SchmidhuberLSTM} with parameters are denoted by $\alpha$.
 Assuming that $\theta_{t}$ and $c_{t}$ are the hidden and cell states of the \ac{LSTM} at timestep $t$, the LSTM updates the type vectors following this expression:

 where $B_t$ is an input batch that contains information about the current state of the system.
 This LSTM-based type update is illustrated on the left side of Figure~\ref{Fig:GPL_overview}.